conplementAG/cops-vigilante/README.md

 ```
 will be added.
 Setting this annotation to "false", or removing it completely, will restart the healing process for this node.

+# General features

+## TLS via CertManager

+To enable TLS for internal HTTP endpoint, you can use the Helm flag "create_certificates".
+Also make sure to set the "tls" option in the config
+section to true to load these certificates.

 # Development

 Check [CONTRIBUTING.md](CONTRIBUTING.md)